IsabelaMendolia/About-Me/README.md

 Python Program that Creates a Dictionary with Key as First Character and Value as Words Starting with that Character

-User Inputs the String or About Me Section as a sentence This string that is input each is assigned to a variable.
+User Inputs the String or About Me Section as a sentence. /n This string that is input each is assigned to a variable.
 This string is split into and then assigned a variable which in this case is are letter characters.
 An empty dictionary is created.